terrorizer1980/sajaldotco/README.md

 * [Download and install Git](https://git-scm.com/downloads)
 * [Download and install Hugo](https://gohugo.io/getting-started/installing/#quick-install)

-1. Clone (or [Fork](https://github.com/sourcethemes/academic-kickstart#fork-destination-box) or [download](https://github.com/sourcethemes/academic-kickstart/archive/master.zip)) the *Academic Kickstart* repository with Git:
+1. Clone (or [Fork](https://github.com/sajaldotinfo/sajal-cv#fork-destination-box) or [download](https://github.com/sajaldotinfo/sajal-cv/archive/master.zip)) the *Sajal CV* repository with Git:

-       git clone https://github.com/sourcethemes/academic-kickstart.git My_Website
+       git clone https://github.com/sajaldotinfo/sajal-cv.git My_Website

-    *Note that if you forked Academic Kickstart, the above command should be edited to clone your fork.*
+    *Note that if you forked Sajal CV, the above command should be edited to clone your fork.*

 2. Initialize the theme: